tsnoad/EMET2007/source/course_outline.rst

 =============== ==========================================
 Type            Lecture
 Time            14-16
-Location        R N Robertson Lecture theatre (46e)
+Location        R N Robertson Lecture theater (46e)
 =============== ==========================================

 If you have persistent time conflicts with any of these class sessions, you should not be taking the